 Relief Valves – Pressure Terminologies

-Let us understand some additional basic terms which is widely used in relation to relief valves.
+Let us understand some additional basic terms which are widely used in relation to relief valves.

-Set pressure is the pressure at which the relief valves starts to open.
-It is normally the same as design pressure and is measured at valve inlet.
-For spring operated relief valves small amount of leakage (simmer) starts at 92-95% of set pressure
+The set pressure is the pressure at which the relief valve starts to open.
+It is normally the same as design pressure and is measured at the valve inlet.
+For spring-operated relief valves small amount of leakage (simmer) starts at 92-95% of the set pressure.

 Accumulation is the pressure increase over the DP/ MAWP of equipment during discharge through the protecting pressure relief valve and is usually expressed as a percentage of the DP/MAWP.